 Sensitive teeth can be extremely painful and irritating.
-Our teeth consist of 4 layers namely the enamel, dentin, pulp and cementum.
-Tooth Sensitivity occurs when the enamel wears off and the food we eat comes in contact with the dentin.
-In order to desensitize the tooth various desensitizing toothpastes are available in the market that helps in reducing the sensitivity of the teeth.
-These toothpastes contain fluoride which is instrumental in strengthening the dental enamel and protecting the teeth against cavities.
-In serious cases, your dentist might administer desensitizing agents on the tooth like potassium salts, fluoride agents, etc., to reduce sensitivity.
+Our teeth consist of 4 layers, namely the enamel, dentin, pulp and cementum.
+Tooth Sensitivity occurs when the enamel wears off, and the food we eat comes in contact with the dentin.
+In order to desensitize the tooth, various desensitizing toothpaste is available in the market that helps in reducing the sensitivity of the teeth.
+These kinds of toothpaste contain fluoride, which is instrumental in strengthening the dental enamel and protecting the teeth against cavities.
+In severe cases, your dentist might administer desensitizing agents on the tooth like potassium salts, fluoride agents, to reduce sensitivity.

-The various reasons for the teeth becoming sensitive are wearing away, decaying of teeth, exposed roots of the teeth.
-Cold food and drinks, carbonated drinks, beverages, wine, citrus fruits and breathing in cold air through the mouth causes discomfort and pain.
-Stomach acid reaching the teeth during night has been a reason among many people as to why the enamel wears off.
-Hyper sensitive teeth is a manageable condition, but most of the time it has been seen that people do not report the condition to the dentist.
-An air blast test reveals the condition immediately.
-Using mouthwashes containing potassium salts and fluorides really helps.
+The various reasons why the teeth become sensitive are wearing away, decaying of teeth, and exposing the roots of the teeth.
+Cold food and drinks, carbonated drinks, beverages, wine, citrus fruits and breathing in cold air through the mouth cause discomfort and pain.
+Stomach acid reaching the teeth during the night has been a reason among many people as to why the enamel wears off.
+Hypersensitive teeth are manageable, but most of the time, people do not report the condition to the dentist.
+An air blast test can reveal the condition immediately, and using mouthwashes containing potassium salts and fluorides help.